 I am lucky.
 Every day I step into my office, and there is my laptop.
 Nobody has touched it.
 I do not need to worry about if someone using my desk before me ate dinner, or if they are sick, or if they washed their hands after….
 Ok, you get the picture.
-Antimicrobial work surfaces are a great start to cutting down on the sharing of germs in a 911 Comm Center, but what about the keyboard and mouse?
+What can you do about a keyboard a mouse in a shared workspace?

 But, what if you are not able to have personal keyboards and mice?
 Here are some tips:

 - Have a designated place to eat food - not at the desk: Have you ever been to a console cleaning seminar?
 One of the first things they do is turn the keyboard upside down and shake out all the crumbs!
 YUCK!
 Cutting down on eating at the workstation will automatically keep your keyboard and mouse cleaner.